mayankberi1/tribo/termsofservice.md

 9.6 If any provision or part of a provision of these Terms and Conditions is unlawful, void or unenforceable, that provision or part of the provision is deemed severable from these Terms and Conditions and does not affect the validity and enforceability of any remaining provisions.

-9.7 There is no joint venture, partnership, employment or agency relationship created between you and us as a result of these Terms and Conditions or use of the Site or Services.
+9.7 There is no joint venture, partnership, employment or agency relationship created between you and us as a result of these Terms and Conditions or use of the App or Services.

 9.8 For consumers only  - Please note that these Terms and Conditions, their subject matter and their formation, are governed by Australian law.
 You and we both agree that the courts of Australia will have exclusive jurisdiction.
-If you have any complaint or wish to raise a dispute under these Terms and Conditions or otherwise in relation to the Site please send an email to admin@logicfactory.com.au
+If you have any complaint or wish to raise a dispute under these Terms and Conditions or otherwise in relation to the App please send an email to admin@logicfactory.com.au

 9.9 For business users only - If you are a business user, these Terms and Conditions, their subject matter and their formation (and any non-contractual disputes or claims) are governed by Australian Law.
 We both agree to the exclusive jurisdiction of the courts of Australia.

-9.10 The following are trade marks of Logicfactory pvt ltd. You are not permitted to use them without our approval, unless they are part of material our Site explicitly states you are permitted to use.
+9.10 The following are trade marks of Logicfactory pvt ltd. You are not permitted to use them without our approval, unless they are part of material our App explicitly states you are permitted to use.
  a) Logicfactory, trade marked in Australia
 b) Tribo, trade marked in Australia